noatpad/obsidian-banners/README.md

   - ***NOTE:** This setting is experimental since it acts a bit funny with the mobile app's already built-in touch gestures.*

 ## Compatibility
-I have only tested this plugin using MacOS (Obsidian 0.12.12) and on iOS (Obsidian app 1.0.4).
+This plugin has been tested on desktop from 0.12.12 onwards (previously MacOS and currently Windows) and on mobile from 1.0.4 onwards (iOS).
 It probably works fine on older versions, but just a heads up.

 ## Installation
 - **From the Community Plugins tab**: